This Specimen has been sold.

 This 30" tall fossil fish and palm mural is like having a prehistoric aquarium with plants and aquatic life on display together!
 With this and murals similar to it, the fish fossils are extracted individually, then carefully inlaid into the shale to create a natural aesthetic.

 A unique combination of natural preservation and skilled craftsmanship, this mural brings the Eocene to life.
 It features a nicely preserved fossil palm that measures 18" long, and three fossil fish that would have been found swimming in the waters nearby.
 The fish include two of the species Cockerellites (Priscacara) liops that measure 4.6" and 5.2" wide and a large, 6.2" wide Knightia eocaena.
 This unique combination shows off both flora and fauna from the Green River Formation.
-It was collected from the Lindgren Quarry in Kemmerer, Wyoming.
+It was collected from the Clear Creek Quarry in Kemmerer, Wyoming.
 It has been backed with wood for stability and has a french cleat wall hanger installed for vertical display.
 Upon request, we can readjust the hanger for horizontal display.

 A unique combination of natural preservation and skilled craftsmanship, this mural brings the Eocene to life.
 It features a nicely preserved fossil palm that measures 18" long, and three fossil fish that would have been found swimming in the waters nearby.
 The fish include two of the species Cockerellites (Priscacara) liops that measure 4.6" and 5.2" wide and a large, 6.2" wide Knightia eocaena.
 This unique combination shows off both flora and fauna from the Green River Formation.
-It was collected from the Lindgren Quarry in Kemmerer, Wyoming.
+It was collected from the Clear Creek Quarry in Kemmerer, Wyoming.
 It has been backed with wood for stability and has a french cleat wall hanger installed for vertical display.
 Upon request, we can readjust the hanger for horizontal display.

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 About Fossil Lake